solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 );
 ```

-`var_addr` must be the starting address of at least 8 bytes of writable VM
+`var_addr` must be the starting address of 8 bytes of writable VM memory to
-memory to store the `u64` response.
-If not, the syscall will abort the VM with
+store the `u64` response.
+If not, the syscall will abort the VM with an access
-an access violation.
+violation.

 If the provided vote address corresponds to an account that is not a vote
 account or does not exist, the syscall will write `0` for active stake.

 ## Impact

-This new syscall directly unlocks highly relevant network data for a wide range
-of protocols.
-Developers seeking to access vote account stake will be positively
+Dapp developers will be able to query vote account stake for the current epoch
-impacted.
+from within on-chain programs.

 ## Security Considerations